 There are two major formats out there right now: Fuji Instax and Polaroid.
 Fuji Instax film is a bit cheaper and great for events, and Polaroid is, well, classic Polaroid.
-Polaroid film, now made by Polaroid Originals, is a bit more finicky to use, but generally gives much more of an artistic effect to photos than Instax.
+Modern Polaroid film is a bit more finicky to use, but generally gives much more of an artistic effect to photos than Instax.

 You can’t go wrong with either though!
 Below are recommendations on where to start with each format.
 I’m only recommending new cameras in this article so there’s none of the fuss dealing with vintage camera gear.